honghaile/honghaile.github.io/_posts/2021-09-21-books-from-hacker-news-comments.markdown

 - Atlas Shrugged by Ayn Rand
 - Brave New World by Aldous Huxley

-If you are an avid readers, you've heard about most of  top 100 books on this list.
-However, it's still very neat to have this list around.
-The other thing worths mentioning is some of the book from this page
+If you are an avid reader, you’ve heard about most of the top 100 books on this list.
+Still, it’s a neat list of good books to keep around, especially books that the hacker news community mentioned in the last six months.
+Here is NLP plus the wisdom of the crowd.

+One thing worth mentioning is that books recommended here are geared towards the tech and hacker news community - a community of hackers, entrepreneurs, and founders in the tech community.

-I end up getting 7 new books after visiting this cool project:
+I end up getting seven new books after visiting this fantastic project:
 - Brave New World
 - Zen and the Art of Motorcycle Maintenance
 - Cryptonomicon